delebash/Documentation_For_My_Unreal_Projects/docs/ges/main.md

 ## 4) <u>Individual System setup</u>

 ### **Megascan Setup**
+There are two different setups one for FAB and the old bridge version

+**FAB Instructions**

+1) Download some megascan assets and add to your project from the UE FAB plugin.
+Materials that are downloaded depending on the asset type from FAB that you download are  M_MS_Base, M_MS_Base_Fuzz, M_MS_Billboard, M_MS_Foliage, M_MS_Glass, M_MS_Srf.
+M_MS_Foliage and Billboard are modified to include season change and foliage interaction.
+All other materials just have the UDW weather effects added with no other changes.

+2) You should have already downloaded GES and copied it to your project according to initial installation instructions.

+3) Close your project.
+Copy the folder GlobalEnvironmentalSystem\Integrations\Megascans\Fab and paste it in your Unreal Engine plugins folder.
+Example C:\Program Files\Epic Games\UE_5.5\Engine\Plugins.
+This will overwrite some of the materials in the Fab folder that is already in the plugins folder.

+**NOTE:**  For Megascan trees the install instruction has not changed as the materials are still downloaded to the MS Preset folder.

+**For MS Trees:**

+1) Install a tree set from FAB such as European Beach.

+2) Copy GlobalEnvironmentalSystem/Integrations/Megascans/MSPresets/MS_Foliage_Material and paste it into your Content/MSPresets folder overwriting some of the materials in the existing MS_Foliage_Material folder.

+**Old Bridge pre FAB instructions**

 1) First you need to download some megascan assets so that all the default materials will be downloaded that we will eventually overwrite some of them in the MSPreset folder.